Cricket in Ukraine: Governing body and tournaments

 UCB (Ukrainian Cricket Board) is the main cricketing body of Ukraine.
 Ukraine's cricket calendar is full of activities with three major tournaments.
 The first tournament is the ASMC (Amit Sisodia Memorial Cup) which is a national tournament and has been running since 2006.
 In 2012, the tournament expanded to eight teams and have participated in the tournament ever since.
 The second tournament of the Ukrainian summer is the KCL (Kyiv Cricket League) which has been running successfully for last 7 years and is limited to teams from Kyiv Oblast (state) with allowance of 4 players from anywhere else in Ukraine and 1 Ukrainian national player in the playing XI.
 In 2012, 7 teams participated.
 The last tournament of the season is Champions' League which includes the semi-finalists of the two earlier tournaments.

 Stadium

 Most of the matches for last 10 years are being conducted at Voskhod Stadium which is a football pitch adapted for cricket.
-Cricket matches are being played on a artificial turf.
-The matches are played are the Twenty20 format.
-(ICC Rules).
+Cricket matches are being played on an artificial turf.
+The matches played are in the Twenty20 format (ICC Rules).